cloudpassage/audit_servers_without_halo/README.md

     gem install cloudpassage-0.3.0.gem
 ```

 Then update the "providers" Hash with your specific Cloud Provider, credential_path and regions where you have servers deployed.
-Place the values inside of configs/portal.yml
+Place the values inside of configs/portal.yml.
+AWS region codes can be referenced here: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html

 ```
     key_id: